 We are at the stage now where we need to implement and deliver on the Energy Union and to do so we need to start drilling down to the specifics of the grid design and execute a significant portfolio of infrastructure and transition projects to realize this vision.
-Whilst we have focused on Research and Development and changes that are required on a national or regional basis, we have not aggregated this at a EU level.
+Whilst we have focused on Research and Development and changes that are required on a national or regional basis, we have not aggregated this at an EU level.
+We need to establish this high level overview first before we start to identify priorities and select options to facilitate the transition actions.

-105 Impact Assessment https://eur-lex.europa.eu/resource.html?uri=cellar:e4c834ae- b7b8-11e6-9e3c-01aa75ed71a1.0001.02/DOC 5&format=PDF#page210
+105 Impact Assessment https://eur-lex.europa.eu/resource.html?uri=cellar:e4c834ae-b7b8-11e6-9e3c-01aa75ed71a1.0001.02/DOC_5&format=PDF#page210